Vrushank264/GANs-PyTorch/ProGAN/readme.md

 ## Results:

 Interpolations:
+- By interpolating in high dimensional latent space, We can know how neural networks represent data.
+Neural networks model similar data points close to each other, so if we interpolate from datapoint A to datapoint B, we can see a particular image changing as it moves from A to B in the latent space.

+- This experiment uses a technique called [`slerp`](https://arxiv.org/pdf/1609.04468.pdf) to interpolate.
 1st one changes the gender while the other two change the hair colour.
 [You can see more in `Generated Images/Interpolations`]

 <p float="left">